miklevin/MikeLev.in/index.md

 ## Future-proofing w/ Linux, Python, vim & git (LPvg)

-Sense some change in the world?
+Do you sense some change in the world?
 Of course!
 We're in the midst of another shift.
 With AI it feels like the kind of thing humanity has never faced before, but we've lived through the industrial, atomic and information ages.
 Humanity adapts.
-It's not the first time a whole bunch of people had to change the way they live and work, so join me up-close and personal as I forcibly recover enough youthful neuroplacticity at a half-century old to adapt and thrive.
+It's not the first time a whole bunch of people had to change the way they live and work, so join me up-close and personal as I forcibly recover enough youthful neuroplacticity at a half-century old to adapt and thrive by using a small and surprisingly versatile set of tools.

 This site is about both that adaptation and preserving the advantages of old muscle memory as a sort of secret weapon, using the learnings from my two now